The 2026 excavation campaign at Histria begins in July. Join the team! Volunteer

 Archaeological Base

-The project to modernise the archaeological base at Histria provides the spaces needed to accommodate students and to store, clean and preliminarily analyse materials discovered in the field.
+The project to construct the archaeological base at Histria provides the spaces needed to accommodate students and to store, clean and preliminarily analyse materials discovered in the field.
 The newly created infrastructure allows conservation activities to be carried out on site.

 Learn more